ROC-Rent-A-Car/Rent-a-Car/README.md

 ## Environment Variables

-The environment variables are expected to be specified in the `.env` file on the project root.
+The environment variables are expected to be specified in the `.env` file in the project root.

 | Variable    | Type     | Usage                 |
 |-------------|----------|-----------------------|